What sort of name is Landvik?

 All of my books would make excellent movies, seeing as they’re all hard-driving/action-oriented/spy thrillers in a near dystopian future with a few peopled with teenaged vampires comic Zombies thrown in for good measure.
 Oh wait, I don’t write those kind of books.
 But mine would still make good movies!

-Patty Jane’s House of Curl has been optioned for years and sometimes it looks like it’s going to happen and then a producer moves to Belize to grow mangroves or an interested actress gets an offer to play a forensic scientist on a hit TV series.
+PATTY JANE’S HOUSE OF CURL has been optioned for years and sometimes it looks like it’s going to happen and then a producer moves to Belize to grow mangroves or an interested actress gets an offer to play a forensic scientist on a hit TV series.
 If I were called upon to cast it (that’d be the day), I’d hire Rachel McAdams as Patty Jane and Elizabeth Banks as Harriet.
 Oh yeah, and I’d play the crazed oral surgeon, Temple Curry.
+Now that its sequel, ONCE IN A BLUE MOON LODGE has been released, we could have a two-picture franchise.
+Aren’t franchises big in Hollywood now?

 Where do you get your ideas?